devareus/Eclectic-Token-Sniper/README.md

 ## Main features

 - Multiple methods for sniping tokens:
-	- From a list of token Ids to watch
+	- From a list of token addresses to watch
 	- From PairCreated events
 	- From AddLiquidityETH transactions
 	- From Telegram channels